Domain Name Registration

 What is Domain Name Registration?

-Registering your domain name is the process of choosing a name which identifies with the IP address of your website and purchasing it for a period of time to make sure you are the only person/company using that website name (and address).
+Domain Name Registration is the process of choosing a name which identifies with the IP address of your website and purchasing it for a period of time to make sure you are the only person/company using that website name (and address).
 A word-formatted domain is easier to recall and can be used in URLs to identify your particular webpage.

-Basics of Registering Your Domain Name:
+Basics of Domain Name Registration:

 - Make a list possible domain names.